-The intersections of Pine/Main and Main/Church are closed.
-Both intersections will remain closed for several weeks.
+The intersection of Main/St. Paul remains closed.
+The Main/Church intersection will continue to remain closed for several weeks.

 The Main Street Project